rreece/rreece.github.io/outline-of-philosophy/math.md

     -   [Second-order arithmetic](https://en.wikipedia.org/wiki/Second-order_arithmetic), $\mathrm{Z}_{2}$
 -   The power set can be written in terms of second-order logic.
     -   This second-order expressibility of the power-set operation permits the simulation of higher-order logic within second order. [^Enderton2009]
+-   $\mathbb{N} \models \mathrm{PA}$
+    -   The natural numbers model PA, but not uniquely in FOL.
+    -   In SOL, PA is *categorical*, meaning it has only one model up to isomorphism.
+-   Henkin semantics
 -   Higher-order logics, type theory
     -   Russell's theory of types
     -   Alonzo Church's lambda calculus